|Immunobiology of Trypanosoma Infections|

 |MEMBERS||BLOM-POTAR Marie Christine / BOUTOUT Laurence / COATNOAN Nicolas / COSSON Alain / D’ARCHIVIO Simon / Dr. GOYARD Sophie / MEDINA Mathieu

 The laboratory’s primary goal is to identify molecules which are both implicated in parasite evasion of the host’s immune system and could ultimately be used as targets in the development of new anti-trypanosomiasis therapies.
-The teamhas been studying experimental models of Chagas’ disease and Sleeping sickness, two of the “most neglected diseases” that afflict the poor and powerless in developing regions of sub-Saharan Africa, Asia and the Americas.
+The teamhas been studying experimental models of Chagas’ disease and animal sleeping sickness, two of the “most neglected diseases” that afflict the poor and powerless in developing regions of sub-Saharan Africa, Asia and the Americas.
 Together they cause an estimated 500,000 to 1 million deaths annually.
 Chagas’ disease, the third largest disease burden in Latin America, is caused by Trypanosoma cruzi.
-It affects at least 15 million people and 100 million people are at risk.
-Human and animal trypanosomiasis (Nagana) are major public health concerns in 35 sub-Saharan countries.
-The livestock challenge, which is mainly caused by Trypanosoma vivax, causes about 3 million cattle deaths annually, has a severe impact on African’s agriculture, and was recently introduced into South America and Mauritius.
+It affects at least 10 million people and 100 million people are at risk.
+Animal trypanosomosis (Nagana) is major livestock challenge, which is mainly caused by Trypanosoma vivax, causes about 3 million cattle deaths annually, has a severe impact on African’s agriculture, and was recently introduced into South America and Mauritius.
 No vaccines have yet been developed against these seriously disabling or life-threatening illnesses.

-Keywords: Chagas’ disease, Trypanosoma cruzi, African trypanosomiasis, B-cell mitogens, proline racemase
+Keywords: Chagas'disease, Trypanosoma cruzi, Nagana, African trypanosomiasis, B-cell mitogens, proline racemase

 |More informations on our web site|